0xWOLAND/website/src/content/blog/zcash-part-3.md

 # Limitations of Merkle Trees

 Incremental Merkle trees[^4] are the classic way Zcash records shielded notes[^5].
 They have a fixed depth $d$, so the ledger can accept at most $2^d$ commitments before a migration is needed.
-Every new note becomes a fresh leaf, and the tree’s collision-resistant hashing lets a prover later show inclusion with a $d$-hash path.
-That path is constant-size and efficient, but the tree’s *state grows forever*, and wallets must track every new leaf to keep their stored paths current.
+Every new note becomes a fresh leaf, and the tree's collision-resistant hashing lets a prover later show inclusion with a $d$-hash path.
+That path is constant-size and efficient, but the tree's *state grows forever*, and wallets must track every new leaf to keep their stored paths current.

 [^4]: An incremental Merkle tree is a binary tree that supports efficient, append-only updates: each new element is added as the next available leaf, and only the hashes along its path to the root are recomputed.
 This allows the Merkle root to evolve over time without rebuilding the whole tree, enabling short inclusion proofs that stay constant in size.

 [^5]: Zcash uses incremental Merkle trees to maintain a commitment tree of all shielded notes.
 As each note is created, its commitment is appended to the next empty leaf.
 Internal nodes are updated on-the-fly, and the Merkle root evolves incrementally.
 Inclusion proofs are short (one hash per level), and the current root is used as a public anchor in each transaction.
 This enables privacy-preserving spending proofs without revealing which note is spent.

-### Sharding helps, but doesn’t solve the problem
+### Sharding helps, but doesn't solve the problem

 A natural next step is to **shard** the Merkle tree.
 Instead of one monolith, the ledger maintains many sub-trees (e.g., $2^{32}$-leaf trees).
 When a shard fills, a new one is opened, and a small **root-of-roots tree** tracks the current shard roots.
-A note’s inclusion path now includes:
+A note's inclusion path now includes:
 - A short *intra-shard* Merkle path
 - One additional hash to reach the root-of-roots